What is Jetpack?

 - Toolbar Notifications – Get notified of activity on your site, right from the toolbar.

 Some of these features use the powerful WordPress.com cloud, others are popular features provided for the convenience of not having to install and manage several separate plugin installations.

 What is required to install Jetpack?

-Any WordPress site running 3.1 or later can install Jetpack just like any other plugin.
+Any WordPress site running the latest version of WordPress (or the version before) can install Jetpack just like any other plugin.
 Some hosting providers will auto-install Jetpack with WordPress, saving you the trouble.